Ubaid Ullah Mayar

 Ubaid Ullah Mayar is a Pakistani politician who had been a Member of the Provincial Assembly of Khyber Pakhtunkhwa, from May 2013 to May 2018.His wife is also a beaurecrate ...he has one son and one daughter..

 Political career

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf from Constituency PK-25 Mardan-III in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf from Constituency PK-25 Mardan-III in the 2013 Pakistani general election.
 He received 16,851 votes and defeated a candidate of Awami National Party.

 In March 2018, he was accused of horse-trading in the 2018 Senate election.
 Following which Imran Khan announced to expel him from the PTI and issued him a show cause notice to explain his position.
 In April 2018, he quit PTI and joined Pakistan Peoples Party.